 Applicants must demonstrate strong oral and written communication skills, a capacity for excellence in research and critical thinking, and an interest in problem-solving.
-Ideal candidates will also have experience with foreign countries or cultures, completed volunteer work or internships, and demonstrated an interest in global affairs.
+Ideal candidates will also have experience with foreign countries or cultures, completed volunteer work or internships, and demonstrated a strong and focused interest in global affairs.

-Exam Scores: GRE scores are one important indicator, among others, of academic potential, and receive substantial weight in admissions deliberations.
+- GRE scores: GRE scores are one important indicator, among others, of academic potential, and receive substantial weight in admissions deliberations.
 All applicants are required to submit GRE General Test scores and there are no minimum score requirements.
-Applicants who are required to submit TOEFL scores must receive a minimum of 600 on the paper-based test (PBT) or 94 on the internet-based test (IBT), or an Overall Band Score of 7 on the IELTS exam.

 - TOEFL or IELTS exam scores (if required) Applicants whose native language is not English are required to take the TOEFL or IELTS, with the exception of applicants who have completed an undergraduate or graduate degree at an institution whose official & sole language of instruction is English.

 - 3 Letters of Recommendation: The department prefers that two of the LORs be academic in nature (e.g., from professors in your major) and one LOR from industry (e.g. current or past employers, those in high levels of responsibility who know you well, etc.).
 Non-academic letters may be useful when they relate directly to the intended area of study, such as work experience, internships, teaching, etc.

 - Faculty members who write a LOR should be aware of the applicant's scholarly abilities and capability to do graduate-level research work.
 They should speak analytically of academic achievements and research abilities.

 U.S. permanent residents who received a degree from a U.S. institution should follow the application guidelines for U.S. applicants.
 U.S. permanent residents who received a degree from an international institution should follow the instructions for international applicants.